 - Cocoa beans (or cacao beans).
 When cocoa solids are dried and fully fermented, they are referred to as cacao beans or cocoa beans.

 One of the most popular cocoa products to buy is the cacao bean form, and that is what we would like to focus on here.
-Let's learn more about its properties and uses!

-What Can I Prepare With Cocoa Beans?
+What Can I Make with Cocoa Beans?

 Cocoa beans create a lot of opportunities, as they allow you to get the real taste of chocolate.
 Here you can find two examples of recipes with raw cacao worth your attention!